AndreWohnsland/CocktailBerry/docs/about.md

 <img src="../pictures/Main_ui.png" alt="Maker" width="600"/>

+This is the main window of the application and the window your guest will interact with.
+They can choose a cocktail of their choice, a star indicates that there is also a virgin option of this cocktail.
+The cocktail data is displayed after selection.
+The user can increase or decrease the volume, as well as the alcohol level of the cocktail.

 **The Ingredient GUI:**

 <img src="../pictures/Ingredients_ui.png" alt="Ingredient" width="600"/>

+Here you can manage all your ingredients.
+Define the name, volume and alcohol level of each ingredient here.
+Also, you can set ingredients for hand add and let CocktailBerry spend a single ingredient.

 **The Recipe GUI:**

 <img src="../pictures/Recipes_ui.png" alt="Recipe" width="600"/>

+Here you can manage all your recipes.
+Define the name and ingredients with corresponding volume.
+You can disable recipes, you currently don't want to serve, or activates the virgin option for a cocktail.
+Also additional ingredients added later by the user can be defined for a recipe.

 **The Bottle GUI:**

 <img src="../pictures/Bottles_ui.png" alt="Bottle" width="600"/>

+Here you can manage your connected ingredients.
+Toggle the new button and apply a new ingredient if you change to a new bottle.
+You can also change the current fill level of each bottle.
+Use the gear icon to get to the option window.
+Within this, you can export data, change settings, make and restore backups or reboot and shutdown the system.

 ## The Machine